Trip Report: Yosemite

 After swinging through San Francisco for a little bit of comfort, I got back on the road.
 My next stop was one of my very favorite places on the planet, Yosemite National Park.

-If you’ve never been to Yosemite it can be tricky to understand why people love it so much. the author standing in front of Nevada Fall To paint a picture of the experience, imagine standing next to a massive wall of stone.
+If you’ve never been to Yosemite it can be tricky to understand why people love it so much.
+To paint a picture of the experience, imagine standing next to a massive wall of stone.
 You can walk right up to the wall and put your hand on it.
 Above you it towers taller than any building you have ever seen – over 270 stories.
 Behind you is a wall of similar scale, and pouring off these walls in every direction are waterfalls.
 It makes you feel really small, and you immediately know it’s a special place.

 I spent three nights camping at the Upper Pines Campground.
 It’s a popular campground and it was full, even in April.
 I reserved three different campsites (#9, #27, and #144) and had to change over every morning.
 Luckily since I was in the van, moving camp was easy!
 The sites themselves were fine, but it was crowded and noisy and it lacked privacy.
 If you’re coming to Yosemite to get away from people, you might want to consider backcountry camping instead of one of the busy campgrounds.